Dismissed with Jeremy Williams

 We talk Tee's never-ending energy, rain days, Black Panther, and Shrimp and Grits.

 #106 - Inspection, Physical Education, Concerts, And USA Recruiting Visit - 2:20:18, 6.52 PM

 Tee and Jeremy are joined by Phy Ed HOD Coach Natasha.

 Episode 5 - Back To Reality, Holiday Break, And Bold #ed Predictions For 2018 - 1:24:18, 5.28 PM

 Weeee're back!
 We discuss winter break and bold predictions for education in 2018.

 Episode 4 - Remembering Marvin Rea, Benefits And Negatives Of Living Abroad, US History

 Jeremy pays homage to a lost friend.
 T talks about the positives and negatives of living abroad.
 We talk about all of the weirdness associated with teaching US History in the middle east at the MS level, and all of the greatness of living in such a multicultural environment when teaching Social Studies at the elementary level.

+Episode 1 of Dismissed, a new podcast discussing the expat life of teachers as well as K-12 Education.
 On episode 1, Octevia and Jeremy discuss Thanksgiving in Abu Dhabi, Holidays in the UAE, as well as a K-12 discussion around which is more important: content knowledge or pedagogy.